 Slow tourism is the name of this new, well-known variant of travel that more and more tourist destinations are discovering for themselves.
 By practicing slow tourism, you forego strenuous vacations: every stay is a moment to relax and stroll to fully discover a place.
 In particular, this means: gentle mobility (cycling, hiking, electromobility, etc.), exchange with residents and local tourism players, consuming and treasuring local products, taking time to enjoy the landscapes and strolling through the surrounding nature.

 A trend that is due to climate change and goes well with the subject of slow travel: more and more customers expect sustainable, ecological tourism offers in the course of growing environmental awareness.
-This also applies to business tourism in particular, since large Company are obliged to offset their climate footprints.
+This also applies to business tourism in particular, since large Corporate are obliged to offset their climate footprints.

 Time out with a Kneipp cure behind the monastery walls